Updated: Apr 11, 2022

 Taking a risk every now and then and deviating from the plan is an important part of being an intuitive leader.
 This is how innovation happens.
 It is about bringing yourself to the equation and being wholehearted.

-Last but not least lets always celebrate our progress, find ways to recognise and express our appreciation to one another.
+Last but not least lets always celebrate our progress, finding ways to recognise and express our appreciation to one another.
 Taking time to be in the moment and enjoy each other’s efforts is so valuable to a positive workplace culture.
 The ice-cream was so good after our effort and sharing it together meant something more.

 Sometimes the gift of insight comes when you least expect it.